 Thaw the Turkey

-- Plan on about 24 hours of thawing time per 5 pounds of turkey.
+- Plan on about 24 hours of thawing time per 4 to 5 pounds of turkey.
+Keep the turkey at or below 40ยฐF while it thaws (never thaw on the counter).
 See How Long to Cook a Turkey for more.

 - Whenever possible, I try to purchase a fresh turkey.
-It tastes better AND I don’t have to mess with thawing.
+It tastes great and skips the thawing stress.

 Make the Brining Solution